 Alternatively, you could use an unregistered installer or DIY, in which case approval can be sought from the relevant Building Control Body – either at your Local Authority or an Approved Inspector.
 They will check the replacement window(s) or door(s) for compliance and, if satisfied, issue a certificate of compliance.

 Dwellings are required to be energy efficient.
 A method of achieving greater energy efficiency is to take steps to reduce the amount of heat that is lost through the glazing in both windows and doors.

-If you are to install windows and doors you should be aware that they need to comply with the requirements of the Building Regulations in relation to the amount of heat that can to pass through the glass and framework, which is measured as a U-Value.
-This U-value should not be exceeded.
+If you are to install windows and doors you should be aware that they need to comply with the requirements of the Building Regulations in relation to the amount of heat that can pass through the glass and framework, which is measured as a U-Value.
+This U-Value should not be exceeded.
 For information on the maximum U-Value allowed please refer to Approved Document L-1B, Table 1.

 Safety glazing should be provided to any glass in a critical area.
 Below is a list giving general view as to when safety glazing is required:

 - Unobstructed openable area: At least 0.33 square metres and at least 450mm high and 450mm wide

 - Within any glazed door up to 1500mm from floor level.

 See diagram 5.1 in Approved Document K for more information.

 Windows and doors provide ventilation to rooms within a dwelling and rules apply to how much ventilation.
 The type and extent of ventilation will be dependent on the use and size of the room.
 For example, rooms where steam will be produced (kitchens, bathrooms, utility rooms etc) should be provided with higher levels of ventilation (normally mechanical fans and windows) than other rooms where suitably sized window openings and background ("trickle") ventilators may suffice.